Last updated: September 16, 2025

 Finding a Home for Sturgeon

-A second multi-agency team led by the US Fish & Wildlife Service is mapping the riverbed to see if the Cuyahoga has the right habitats to support lake sturgeon.
-They are looking at the entire lower half, from the Gorge Dam to the mouth in Cleveland.
+A second multi-agency team led by the US Fish & Wildlife Service mapped the riverbed to see if the Cuyahoga has the right habitats to support lake sturgeon.
+They looked at the entire lower half, from the Gorge Dam to the mouth in Cleveland.
 These unusual fish are uncommon in Lake Erie.
 The most striking thing about them is that they have rows of heavy, bony plates instead of scales.
 And they can live to be 150 years old and reach up to 300 pounds!
 Historical records show that lake sturgeon used to be common in Lake Erie and would travel up the Cuyahoga to spawn.
 These fish need places with a pebbly bottom where females can lay their eggs, as well as sandier spots where young hatchlings can find food.

 NPS / Ryan Grzybowski